QUICK SUMMARY:

 In paid search, eCommerce businesses can expect to pay about $1.16 per click, while businesses in the legal industry spend a whopping $6.75 on average per click.

-Average Google Ads CPC by industry
+Average Google Ads CPC by Industry: Source

 Average Google Ads CPC by industry: Source

-To put the wide variation into perspective, the most expensive keyword on Google Ads is "insurance" with a top CPC of $54.91!
+To put the wide variation into perspective, the most expensive keyword on Google Ads is “insurance” with a top CPC of $54.91!
+Google display ads, part of the Google Display Network, reach over 90% of internet users and offer extensive targeting capabilities, allowing businesses to connect with potential customers at the right moment and set up remarketing at a low cost.

 How Does Facebook Advertising Work?